 She brushed her hair quickly, pulling a layer on top to the back and clipped the angel wings in.
 Her hair was naturally curly; the way Phina always liked it.
 She turned and showed Carl.

 "You look beautiful, but now time to fix your face."
 Carl laughed causing Phina to frown.
-She then realised that her make-up was still messed up and that she had walked around like it all day.
+She then realised that her make-up was still messed up, despite the lake incident and that she had walked around like it all day.

 Her eyes-widened in shock and Carl laughed harder.
 "Don't worry, you don't look that bad."